 During my time working as Director of Developer Relations for Appcelerator, I realized that all of the books written about the product assumed some level of technical proficiency.

 With this in mind, I dediced to write a book for Web Developers who wanted to get into mobile, but didn't have any kind of solid technical knowledge of the underlying mobile platforms.
 In this book I handhold my readers from setting up their development environment and planning the app, to building it and publishing it on the iPhone AppStore and Google Play.

-After writing this book, I went on a book tour for almost a year, which led to the creation of a non-profit educational organization called Tecnología Libre, though which we worked with individuals and guided them in the process of becoming technology entreprenuers by embracing the use of Free Software.
+After writing this book, I went on a book tour for almost a year, which led to the creation of a non-profit educational organization called Tecnología Libre, through which we empowered a young generation and guided them in the process of becoming technology entreprenuers by embracing the use of Free Software.

 The book has been released under Creative Commons license and is available on Github on the link below.